 © 2015 Ee et al. Pandoraea is an emerging respiratory pathogen capable of causing chronic lung infections in people with cystic fibrosis (CF), but the clinical significance of this infection is ambiguous.
 We have sequenced and annotated the genomes of two multidrugresistant Pandoraea pnomenusa isolates recovered 11 months apart from the same CF patient.

-Lazenby, JJ, Griffin, P, Kyd, J, Whitchurch, CB & Cooley, M 2013, 'A Quadruple Knockout Of LasIR And RhlIR Of Pseudomonas Aeruginosa PAO1 That Retains Wild-type Twitching Motility Has Equivalent Infectivity And Persistence To PAO1 In A Mouse Model Of Lung Infection', Plos One, vol. 8, no. 4, pp. 1-10.View/Download from: UTS OPUS or Publisher's site
+Lazenby, JJ, Griffin, P, Kyd, J, Whitchurch, CB & Cooley, M 2013, 'A Quadruple Knockout Of LasIR And RhlIR Of Pseudomonas Aeruginosa PAO1 That Retains Wild-type Twitching Motility Has Equivalent Infectivity And Persistence To PAO1 In A Mouse Model Of Lung Infection', Plos One, vol. 8, no. 4, pp. 1-10.View/Download from: Publisher's site

 It has been widely reported that quorum-sensing incapable strains of Pseudomonas aeruginosa are less virulent than wild type strains.
 However, quorum sensing mutants of P. aeruginosa have been shown to develop other spontaneous mutations under prolonged culture conditions, and one of the phenotypes of P. aeruginosa that is frequently affected by this phenomenon is type IV pili-dependent motility, referred to as twitching motility.
 As twitching motility has been reported to be important for adhesion and colonisation, we aimed to generate a quorum-sensing knockout for which the heritage was recorded and the virulence factor production in areas unrelated to quorum sensing was known to be intact.
 We created a lasIRrhlIR quadruple knockout in PAO1 using a published technique that allows for the deletion of antibiotic resistance cartridges following mutagenesis, to create an unmarked QS knockout of PAO1, thereby avoiding the need for use of antibiotics in culturing, which can have subtle effects on bacterial phenotype.
 We phenotyped this mutant demonstrating that it produced reduced levels of protease and elastase, barely detectable levels of pyoverdin and undetectable levels of the quorum sensing signal molecules N-3-oxododecanoly-L-homoserine lactone and N-butyryl homoserine lactone, but retained full twitching motility.
 We then used a mouse model of acute lung infection with P. aeruginosa to demonstrate that the lasIRrhlIR knockout strain showed equal persistence to wild type parental PAO1, induced equal or greater neutrophil infiltration to the lungs, and induced similar levels of expression of inflammatory cytokines in the lungs and similar antibody responses, both in terms of magnitude and isotype.
 Our results suggest, in contrast to previous reports, that lack of quorum sensing alone does not significantly affect the immunogenicity, infectiveness and persistence of P. aeruginosa in a mouse model of acute lung infection